FreyavanApeldoorn/DSE-26/README.md

 4. It is usually better to have longer clear variable names over shorter ones.
 Also, generally use snake case, except with class names.

+5. All inputs that are not integers should be inputted as a floats.
+So not '5' but '5.0' or '5.'

 # Classes explanation

 The code for this is in Class example.py, feel free to mess with that to try things out